SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 		* "and Mistah Kurtz, He Dead
 	* Because we only have two instances, can't accurately gauge the darkness through non-marlow

-**CONFLIGHT! light** No!
-There is possiblity to gauge darkness of land through simply analyzing the environment.
+**CONFLIGHT! line** There is possibility to gauge darkness of land through simply analyzing the environment to take it as it is.

 ### Zach — Darkness already present 5-9
 * Both his environment and himself is dark